coditorium/nodejs-swig-loader/README.md

 ### Passing template parameters

 You can pass template parameters to the loader using resource query parameters.
-If you need to pass some parameters take a look at query (webpack standard query format)[https://github.com/webpack/loader-utils#parsequery].
+If you need to pass some parameters take a look at query [webpack standard query format](https://github.com/webpack/loader-utils#parsequery).

 ``` javascript
 var swigLoader = require('swig!./template.swig?username=John');